 Has your dog been itching more than usual?
-Every dog is different when it comes to their itching & scratching habits, but when you notice your dog itching more than usual you know it’s time for a closer look.
-It’s time to figure out what the root of the problem is, and it’s time to figure out a way to treat it.
+Every dog is different when it comes to their itching & scratching habits, but if your dog has been itching more than usual it’s time for a closer look.
+It’s time to figure out what’s causing the problem, and it’s it’s time to figure out a way to treat it.
 Here’s a look at the common causes of itching in dogs.

 Has Your Dog Been Itching More Than Normal?